mkocaoglu/mkocaoglu.github.io/_pages/about.md

 News
 ======
 <span style="color:red"> New! </span> I am looking for PhD students to start in Fall-22, who are enthusiastic and motivated to do fundamental research in causal inference, causal discovery with applications in machine learning and reinforcement learning.
-The candidates should be familiar with or motivated to learn fundemantal mathematical topics such as probability theory, linear algebra, information theory, graph theory, learning theory and basic statistics/estimation theory.
 Students from under-represented minorities are encouraged to apply.

-<span style="color:red"> New! </span> We are organizing a AAAI Workshop on the Information-Theoretic Methods for Causal Inference and Discovery!
+We are organizing a AAAI Workshop on the Information-Theoretic Methods for Causal Inference and Discovery!
 Submit your papers at the intersection of causal inference/discovery, information theory and machine learning.
 See the [workshop website](https://sites.google.com/view/itci22) for more details and submission instructions.

 Our paper titled "Entropic Causal Inference: Identifiability for Trees and Complete Graphs" is accepted at the ICML-21 Workshop on Information-Theoretic Methods for Rigorous, Responsible, and Reliable Machine Learning - [ITR3](https://sites.google.com/view/itr3).